kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - Feedback collected from early adopters in SIG-Scheduling
 - Performance testing shows that there is no significant scheduler latency increase nor memory usage increase.
 - Implement feature for DRA APIs
-- Stress testing with:
+- Stress testing.
-  - 1000+ nodes with numeric taints
-  - 10,000+ pods with numeric tolerations
-  - Mixed numeric/string operator usage

 #### GA

 - Evidence of real-world adoption.
-- Complete scalability validation:
+- Complete scalability validation.
-  - 5000-node clusters with mixed taint/toleration workloads
-  - No performance regressions under sustained load

 ### Upgrade / Downgrade Strategy